Cartagena Cathedral: History

 In the late nineteenth century the foundations of the medieval church collapsed.
 The church was restored by the architect Victor Beltrí, in Romanesque style with modernist elements.
+In 1871, the alabaster altarpiece that adorned one of the side chapels was removed from the cathedral as a result of its donation by the City Council to the collections of the National Archaeological Museum of Spain in Madrid, which opened that same year.

 During the Spanish Civil War the church was attacked and the contents damaged on 25 July 1936.
-In 1939 it was bombed and has remained abandoned since then.
+In 1939 it was shelled by the Nationalists and has remained abandoned since then.